Bill George (linebacker): Professional career

+After football

 George was elected to the Pro Football Hall of Fame in 1974.
 The Bears retired his uniform number 61.
-Three of his successors as Chicago middle linebackers are also in the Hall of Fame: Dick Butkus (1965-73), Mike Singletary (1981-92) and Brian Urlacher (2000-12).
+Three of his successors as Chicago middle linebackers are also in the Hall of Fame: Dick Butkus (1965–1973), Mike Singletary (1981–1992) and Brian Urlacher (2000–2012).

-In a 1989 article, in which he named his choices for the best athletes ever to wear each uniform number from 0 to 99, Sports Illustrated columnist Rick Reilly not only chose George for number 61, but called him "the meanest Bear ever," no small thing considering the franchise's long history and reputation for toughness.
+In a 1989 article, in which he named his choices for the best athletes ever to wear each uniform number from 0 to 99, Sports Illustrated columnist Rick Reilly not only chose George for number 61, but called him "the meanest Bear ever", no small thing considering the franchise's long history and reputation for toughness.
 In 1999, he was ranked number 49 on The Sporting News list of the 100 Greatest Football Players.

+Death

 George was killed in an automobile accident in Rockford, Illinois on September 30, 1982.
-He was buried at Evergreen Cemetery in Barrington.
+He was buried at Evergreen Cemetery in Barrington, Illinois.